alan-turing-institute/AIrsenal/README.md

 ```shell
 airsenal_run_pipeline
 ```
 This will update the database and then run the points predictions and transfer optimization.
+Add `--help` to see the available options.

 ## Docker